 Want to go even further than teaching your dog to wipe its feet?
 How about teaching your dog to walk with his paws on your feet.

-This trick may be easier with a medium size dog.
+This trick may be easier with a medium-size dog.
 If your dog is the size of a horse, it’s going to be uncomfortable for you.
-But if your dog is the size of a large mouse it’s going to be uncomfortable for your dog.
+But if your dog is the size of a mouse, it’s going to be uncomfortable for your dog.

-This stunt requires your dog to learn several commands and then string them together to produce the play dead trick.
+This trick requires you to teach your dog several commands and then string them together to produce the impressive play-dead trick.
 If you’ve already taught your dog a ‘down’ command, you’re one step closer.

 Where’s Your Bum?

 Training your dog should feel rewarding for both you and your dog.
-Not only does learning something new provide your dog with mental stimulation but it helps to deepen your relationship with your dog.
+Not only does learning new tricks give your dog mental stimulation, but it helps to deepen your relationship.

-What’s more having a well-trained dog means that you are more likely to be able to take them with you if you visit friends and family.
+What’s more, having a well-trained dog means that you are more likely to be able to take them with you if you visit friends and family.
+Dogs love the challenge of learning if it’s fun, so always leave your pet wanting more as dogs and dog owners that are frustrated with the process are unlikely to succeed.